-Here is a list of international airports in Europe that will leave you satisfied and smiling with their facilities, convenience and ambiance.
+Here is a list of international airports in Europe that will leave you satisfied and smiling with their facilities, convenience and ambience.

 10 Airports In Europe

-From the world-famous Heathrow to the modern Munich and a cozy one in Switzerland, these European airports offer the best of comfort and convenience for a perfect start to your holiday.
+From the world-famous Heathrow to the modern Munich and a cosy one in Switzerland, these airports in Europe offer the best of comfort and convenience for a perfect start to your holiday.

 1. Munich International Airport, Germany (MUC)

 One of the most beautiful and luxurious airports in Europe it rightly grabs the top slot in most travel surveys.
 This high-end airport is always impeccably clean, has excellent facilities and the friendliest and most helpful staff.
 It’s extremely easy to navigate and the layover time is mostly very less.
 Just a 40-minute train ride to Munich, it is well connected with frequent train departures.
 Very well-appointed with great shopping stores, restaurants and bakeries.

 What sets it apart: The visitor park has a playground and mini Golf course, a heritage aircraft for aviation lovers, the wifi is absolutely free, it has its own brewery and excellent high-tech sleeping cabins called NapCabs!